 If you have any questions, just hit “reply” to this email!

 If you don’t plan to complete this application because you will not be joining us this year, please reply to this email and let us know so we can open this spot to others.

 Please don’t hesitate to contact me with any questions or concerns regarding your application.

 This registration confirmation email gets straight to the point by describing the incomplete forms.
 We love this because:

 Course registration confirmation emails aren’t just a suggestion — they’re a necessity for both you and your registrants.
 By following the above tips, you’re sure to have higher payment rates, higher conversion rates, and higher completed registration rates.

 When you communicate effectively with your applicants, you are saving yourself time and making sure your courses fill up and are paid for quickly.

-Using the right course registration software helps make this even easier!
+Take this to the next level by using the right course registration software, like Regpack, to make this even easier!